Massoud5/GATTINO/README.md

 ### Running the Application

-Explain how to start the application.
-For example:

 1. install [symfony-CLI](https://symfony.com/download) in your system
 2. Start the server: `symfony server:start`
-3. Access the application at `http://localhost:8000`
+3. Access the application at `https://localhost:8000`

 ## Contributing

-Provide guidelines for how others can contribute to the project.
-For example:

 - Fork the repository
 - Create a feature branch: `git checkout -b new-feature`